A solo exhibition at the Städtische Galerie Nordhorn, Nordhorn, Germany.

 Failure of Truth

-An 8M x 8M work in sand in the shape of a B2 Stealth Bomber with formed sand hemispheres spelling out (in Braille code) the famous "16 words" that Bush spoke in the State of the Union Address, January 2003, during the push for war with Iraq.
+An large work in sand in the shape of a B2 Stealth Bomber with formed sand hemispheres spelling out (in Braille code) the famous "16 words" that Bush spoke in the State of the Union Address, January 2003, during the push for war with Iraq.

 In another corner of the pavilion, initially hidden by partial walls, is a take on the Bush Administration's re-design of the Statue of Liberty.
 Altered to more accurately reflect this faction's attitude towards Europe.
 A four sided box, 3 meters high.
 Loose, formed sand at the base.
 Each side has a different view of the finger.